zxy-zxy/twitter_like_app/README.md

-## Publisher Subscriber
+## Twitter-like app

 This code is is referenced to [modernpython repo.](https://github.com/rhettinger/modernpython)

-Code implements a simple twitter-like app.
+This is a concept of twitter-like application.
+Code implements publisher subscriber logic.
 The pubsub.py implements the data model and core services.
 The session.py loads sample data.
 The app.py file runs a webserver for the application.
 The views directory has the Bottle templates and the static directory has the static resources (icons and photos).